• Skip to main content

 Tips and Tricks

-• Fresh Ginger - Fresh ginger has enzymes that can curdle milk.
+- Fresh Ginger - Fresh ginger has enzymes that can curdle milk.
 It's best to boil the water with the spices, including ginger, before adding the milk.
-Alternatively, use dried ginger or ginger powder.
+Alternatively, use dried ginger or ground ginger.

 And if you love chai, try Chai Syrup, Chai Concentrate, Chai Spice, Masala Chai Canelés, Chai Liqueur, Adrak Chai, and Chai White Russian.